hyperjeff/articles/README.md

 ## Installation

-Type this in at the command line: (note: change "/usr/local/bin" to wherever you keep such execatuble scripts.
+Type this in at the command line, from the directory containing this project.

+(note: change "/usr/local/bin" to wherever you keep such execatuble scripts.
 In my case, it's ~/bin)

 * mkdir -p ~/.config/articles
 * echo "/path/to/your/articles" > ~/.config/articles/article_base
 * chmod +x articles unread* openarticle markArticle